Shawn Mendes (album)

 Shawn Mendes (alternatively Shawn Mendes: The Album) is the third studio album by Canadian singer Shawn Mendes, released through Island Records on May 25, 2018.
 It is primarily a pop record, with ingrained influences of pop rock, blues, and R&B. Mendes worked with Ryan Tedder, Julia Michaels, John Mayer, Ed Sheeran, Johnny McDaid, Camila Cabello, and Khalid.
 Among the producers are Tedder, Teddy Geiger, Louis Bell, Ian Kirkpatrick, with Mendes serving as an executive producer.
+It is a follow-up to his 2016 album Illuminate (2016).

 The album debuted at number one in Canada, making it Mendes' third number one album in his home country.
 It also debuted at the top of the US Billboard 200.
 It marked Mendes' third number one album in the US, making him the third youngest artist to top the chart at least three times.
 The album also topped the charts in Australia, Austria, Belgium, the Netherlands, Spain and Switzerland.
 It received generally positive reviews from music critics.

 The lead single, "In My Blood" peaked at number 11 on the US Billboard Hot 100, and reached the top ten in several other countries.
 "In My Blood", "Lost in Japan", and "Youth" were certified gold or higher in Canada.
 The album was nominated for Best Pop Vocal Album and "In My Blood" for Song of the Year at the 61st Annual Grammy Awards.

 On July 26, 2019, a deluxe version of the album including Mendes' "If I Can't Have You" and the Billboard Hot 100 number-one collaboration with singer Camila Cabello, "Señorita", were released on digital platforms and physical format in certain countries.